en_USEnglish

 Simplified navigation

-Canonical URLs contribute to simplified navigation for users, directing them to the correct version of a page, avoiding confusion and improving their overall experience on the site.
+Canonical URLs help make navigation easier for users by directing them to the correct version of a page, avoiding confusion and improving their overall experience on the site.

 Page loading speed

-Properly managed, canonical URLs can reduce server load due to duplicate content, which can have a positive impact on the loading speed of your pages and consequently on theuser experience.
+Properly managed, canonical URLs can reduce server load due to duplicate content, which can have a positive impact on the loading speed of your pages and therefore on the user experience.

 Clarity on page versions to follow

-Users benefit from clarity as to the official version of a page thanks to the canonical URL.
+Users benefit from clarity regarding the official version of a page thanks to the canonical URL.
 This reduces conflicting information and repetition when searching for information.

 Canonical URLs and multi-language content management